 This report presents the findings of four years of research and 610 interviews to document sites of 1. state-sanctioned killings; 2. sites where the dead are disposed of by the regime; and 3. locations which may house documents or other evidence related to these events.
 The project combines interviews with Geographic Information System (GIS) technology to map these locations geographically, in anticipation of future investigations into these sites.
 In years three and four of the project we also began recording sites of deaths resulting from torture, starvation or illness in state-run facilities, or as a result of state policy.
 This is the second report from TJWG's Mapping Project.
-It serves as an update to the first report published in July 20172 but presents new data and more advanced analysis of the sites we seek to document.
+It serves as an update to the first report published in July 2017 but presents new data and more advanced analysis of the sites we seek to document.

 The data gathered may be used to serve a variety of institutions and objectives in the future.
 These include locating sites where victims of the regime have been killed and buried, to help discover the truth of the injustices committed and to provide families and communities with knowledge about those who have been killed or disappeared by the state.
-Future examinations of body disposal sites will be an important part of North Korea's transition from authoritarianism, when a new government may seek to launch investigations into serious violations of international criminal law, international human rights law and international humanitarian law via a transitional justice process.3 Finding and often exhuming the remains are core aspects of the "right to know".4 It is also the legal responsibility of states to resolve cases of missing persons.5 has found, exhumations are always powerful interventions.6 The experiences of people in contexts as diverse as Afghanistan, the former Yugoslavia and Guatemala prove strongly that such work is a central part of the recovery of communities from the trauma and suffering caused by human rights abuses.
+Future examinations of body disposal sites will be an important part of North Korea's transition from authoritarianism, when a new government may seek to launch investigations into serious violations of international criminal law, international human rights law and international humanitarian law via a transitional justice process.
+Finding and often exhuming the remains are core aspects of the "right to know".
+It is also the legal responsibility of states to resolve cases of missing persons.

+The significance of locating the dead and missing is not limited to criminal procedures and formal record-creation.
+As post-conflict/post-authoritarian exhumation work done in many settings globally has found, exhumations are always powerful interventions.
+The experiences of people in contexts as diverse as Afghanistan, the former Yugoslavia and Guatemala prove strongly that such work is a central part of the recovery of communities from the trauma and suffering caused by human rights abuses.
 Exhumations may also be prioritized if certain sites become the location of future economic and infrastructural development in North Korea.
 The range of judicial and non-judicial activities aimed at pursuing truth, justice and non-